PathPlanning/ORCA-algorithm/README.md

-# ORCA* Algorithm
+# ORCA* Algorithm + Push And Rotate

-Implementation of ORCA algorithm with global path planner based on Theta* algorithm and computing differential-drive control outputs
+Implementation of ORCA algorithm with global path planner based on Theta* algorithm and local coordinated navigation in case of deadlocks.

 ## Description

+### Decentrilized Navigation
 The algorithm is based on the idea of planning a global path for all agents independently and moving along this path with local collision avoidance.
 Theta* algorithm are using to global path planning and ORCA algorithm are using for local collision avoidance with agents and static obstacles.
 Also direct moving to goal without global planning is available.

 **Theta*** is a version of A* algorithm for any-angle path planning on grids.
 Theta* mostly the same as A*, but, unlike A*, Theta* allows parent of current vertex may be any other vertex, which are visible from current [[1](https://arxiv.org/pdf/1401.3843.pdf)].